jaco9419/HTTP-Requests/README.md

 # HTTP-Requests
 Comparing ways to do HTTP Requests using Codecademy and FreeCodeCamp

-## Get JSON with the JavaScript XMLHttpRequest Method
+## Get JSON with the JavaScript XMLHttpRequest Method (FreeCodeCamp)
 You can also request data from an external source.
 This is where APIs come into play.

 Remember that APIs - or Application Programming Interfaces - are tools that computers use to communicate with one another.
 You'll learn how to update HTML with the data we get from APIs using a technology called AJAX.